paola4280/Home_Sales/README.md

 # Home_Sales
-This is a Big Data with SparkSQL applications
+This is a Big Data with SparkSQL applications challenge